axelpale/apollonius/README.md

 $ npm install apollonius
 ```

 Specify your three known circles as `{ x, y, r }` objects, where `x` and `y` are the circle center coordinates and `r` is the radius.
-Then call the apollonius function with the circles.
+Then call the function `apollonius.solve` with the circles.
 The order of the circles does not matter.

 ```
-import apollonius from 'apollonius'
+import * as apollonius from 'apollonius'
+// OR import solve from 'apollonius'
+// OR import { solve } from 'apollonius'
-// OR const apollonius = require('apollonius').default
+// OR const apollonius = require('apollonius')

 // Prepare three known circles. const c1 = { x: 3, y: 2, r: 1 }